 Instead of discarding audiences that are too small, what if we simply make them bigger?
 Not by changing the creation criteria, but by allowing a computer to add devices that are "similar" to those which already make up the audience.
 In that way, the underlying structure and cohesiveness of the audience doesn’t change very much, but the size can be increased to a more acceptable level.

 It is important to emphasize that this process needs to be completely automated.
 Requiring human oversight would only serve to frustrate and deliver a sub-par outcome.
-That said, permitting some limited manual configuration would give a sense of control and therefore instill trust in the automated outcome.
-Hence the high-level design idea: present the end user with an option to expand the reach of their audience and let them choose the relative importances of the different classes of data that are used to describe each device in the audience.
+Hence the high-level design idea: present the end user with a binary option to expand the reach of their audience.

-This user input can then be used by the computer to measure a degree of similarity between different devices.
-By taking a wholistic look at the existing audience, the computer can determine which device attributes are important when constructing this audience.
+By taking a wholistic look at an existing audience, the computer can determine which device attributes were important when constructing the audience.
 Then the computer can consider devices which are not currently affiliated with the audience and score them based on how well they adhere to those defining attributes.
 If the computer finds that a given device is similar enough to the existing audience group, it can add that device to the audience.

 The great news is that there is nothing intrinsic about this procedure that prohibits its use on any audience, small or not!
 All audiences are compatible with expansion, which therefore allows us to offer it not only as a service to revive small audiences, but to increase the reach of any audience.

-Amplify: Expanded Reach is a three step process:
+Amplify: Expanded Reach is a two step process:

 1. Create a New Audience with an Audience Criteria